 Travels take us into Virginia’s interior enroute to the town of Smithfield.
 Most notable for its salt cured hams we start our day with a tour of St. Luke’s Church.
 Also known at the old brick church, St. Luke’s was built in 1682.
 We’ll explore the building and grounds of this renowned historic site and national landmark on a journey through over 400 years of vibrant, American history.
 Lunch is special today.
 Experience real southern charm while we dine in simple elegance at the Smithfield Inn.
 It’s been in continuous operation since 1870.
 We’re on the road again as we continue our homeward bound travels.
 Tonight we overnight at the Stonewall Jackson Hotel in Staunton, VA.

 Today finds us passing through Pittsburgh where we view the spectacular panorama of Pittsburgh and its three rivers.
 Experience a ride on the 140-year-old the Duquesne Incline Railway from the observation deck while seeing this spectacular visual.
-It’s then on to our lunch stop.
-Many of PBS fans will recognize the name Lidia.
-She has long had a restaurant here in Pittsburgh were we will enjoy our meal.
 Our final overnight will be in the Streetsboro, OH area.

 DAY NINE — CB, L